yffenim/effy/index.md

 # `ls -alh`

-**Topics of interest we might have in common that could led to a nice friendship or at least a satisfying conversation:**
+**Topics of interest we might have in common that could lead to a nice friendship or at least a satisfying conversation:**
 - change
 - the rising global authoritarianism powered by surveillance capitalism models and apathy
 - kotlin, swift, flutter, react-native: your opinions